-- (i) Loans up to ₹5 crore to co-operative societies of farmers for disposing of the produce of members. - (ii) Loans for setting up of Agriclinics and Agribusiness Centres. - (iii) Loans for Food and Agro-processing up to an aggregate sanctioned limit of ₹100 crore per borrower from the banking system. - (iv) Loans to Custom Service Units managed by individuals, institutions or organizations who maintain a fleet of tractors, bulldozers, well-boring equipment, threshers, combines, etc., and undertake farm work for farmers on contract basis. - (v) Bank loans to Primary Agricultural Credit Societies (PACS), Farmers' Service Societies (FSS) and Large-sized Adivasi Multi-Purpose Societies (LAMPS) for on-lending to agriculture. - (vi) Loans sanctioned by banks to MFIs for on-lending to agriculture sector as per the conditions specified in paragraph 19 of these Master Directions. - (vii) Loans sanctioned by banks to registered NBFCs (other than MFIs) as per conditions specified in paragraph 21 of these Master Directions. - (viii) Outstanding deposits under RIDF and other eligible funds with NABARD on account of priority sector shortfall.
+- i.
+Loans up to ₹5 crore to co-operative societies of farmers for disposing of the produce of members. - ii.
+Loans for setting up of Agriclinics and Agribusiness Centres.

+- Loans for Food and Agro-processing up to an aggregate sanctioned limit of ₹100 crore per borrower from the banking system. - iv.
+Loans to Custom Service Units managed by individuals, institutions or organizations who maintain a fleet of tractors, bulldozers, well-boring equipment, threshers, combines, etc., and undertake farm work for farmers on contract basis. - v.
+Outstanding deposits under RIDF and other eligible funds with NABARD on account of priority sector shortfall.

-For the purpose of computation of achievement of the sub-target, Small and Marginal Farmers will include the following:-
+For the purpose of computation of achievement of the sub-target, Small and Marginal Farmers will include the following: -

 - Farmers with landholding of up to 1 hectare (Marginal Farmers).
-Farmers with a landholding of more than 1 hectare and up to 2 hectares (Small Farmers). - Landless agricultural labourers, tenant farmers, oral lessees and share-croppers, whose share of landholding is within the limits prescribed for small and marginal farmers. - Loans to Self Help Groups (SHGs) or Joint Liability Groups (JLGs), i.e. groups of individual Small and Marginal farmers directly engaged in Agriculture and Allied Activities, provided banks maintain disaggregated data of such loans. - Loans to farmers' producer companies of individual farmers, and co-operatives of farmers directly engaged in Agriculture and Allied Activities, where the membership of Small and Marginal Farmers is not less than 75 per cent by number and whose land-holding share is also not less than 75 per cent of the total land-holding.
+Farmers with a landholding of more than 1 hectare and up to 2 hectares (Small Farmers). - Landless agricultural labourers, tenant farmers, oral lessees and share-croppers, whose share of landholding is within the limits prescribed for small and marginal farmers. - Loans to Self Help Groups (SHGs) or Joint Liability Groups (JLGs), i.e. groups of individual Small and Marginal farmers directly engaged in Agriculture and Allied Activities, provided banks maintain disaggregated data of such loans. - Loans to farmers' producer companies of individual farmers, and co-operatives of farmers directly engaged in Agriculture and Allied Activities, where the membership of Small and Marginal Farmers is not less than 75 per cent by number and whose landholding share is also not less than 75 per cent of the total land-holding.